-Studies of other galaxies in the 1950s first indicated that the universe contained more matter than seen by the naked eye.
-Support for dark matter has grown, and although no solid direct evidence of dark matter has been detected, there have been strong possibilities in recent years.
+Since at least the 1920s, astronomers have hypothesized that the universe contains more matter than seen by the naked eye.
+Support for dark matter has grown since then, and although no solid direct evidence of dark matter has been detected, there have been strong possibilities in recent years.

 Most scientists think that dark matter is composed of non-baryonic matter.
 The lead candidate, WIMPS (weakly interacting massive particles), have ten to a hundred times the mass of a proton, but their weak interactions with "normal" matter make them difficult to detect.
 Neutralinos, massive hypothetical particles heavier and slower than neutrinos, are the foremost candidate, though they have yet to be spotted.

 Sterile neutrinos are another candidate.
 Neutrinos are particles that don't make up regular matter.
 A river of neutrinos streams from the sun, but because they rarely interact with normal matter, they pass through the Earth and its inhabitants.
 There are three known types of neutrinos; a fourth, the sterile neutrino, is proposed as a dark matter candidate.
 The sterile neutrino would only interact with regular matter through gravity.

 "One of the outstanding questions is whether there is a pattern to the fractions that go into each neutrino species," Tyce DeYoung, an associate professor of physics and astronomy at Michigan State University and a collaborator on the IceCube experiment, told Space.com.

 The smaller neutral axion and the uncharged photinos — both theoretical particles — are also potential placeholders for dark matter.